Sidrawat11/Sidrawat11/README.md

 **`Software Developer and Engineer`**

 Welcome to my GitHub profile!
 I am a software developer and engineer with a passion for learning and building new things.
-I enjoy building projects that solve real world problems and are cool to code and program.
+I enjoy working with a variety of languages and technologies, and I am always looking for new opportunities to learn and grow as a developer.

 ---